siddharthc1/practical_excercies_1/README.md

 **DESCRIPTION**

-In this project, data is imported from MySQL database and one type of CSV file and uploaded into Hive.
+In this project, data is imported from MySQL database and one type of CSV file is uploaded into HDFS.
 Then using Hive query it creates reporting tables namely user_report and user_total.